Healing a Child's Brain

 A child keeps growing, developing and learning in the face of a neurologic condition.
-“Be it headaches, brain tumors or inflammatory conditions, you have to look at the disease in this context,” says Dr. Elizabeth Wells.
+“Be it headaches, brain tumors or inflammatory conditions, you have to look at the disease in this context,” says Elizabeth Wells, MD, MHS.
 “This helps us support kids so that they can go on to achieve great things even as they deal with their illness.”

 Dr. Wells’ drive to see kids succeed fuels her passion for helping her team achieve great things, too.
-As Senior Vice President of the Center for Neuroscience and Behavioral Medicine at Children’s National Hospital, she strives to help her colleagues deliver the best care to patients.
+As Senior Vice President of the Neuroscience and Behavioral Medicine Center at Children’s National Hospital, she strives to help her colleagues deliver the best care to patients.

 The collaborative approach is a touchstone for Dr. Wells.
 Throughout her 15-year career at Children’s National, she has been a part of a multidisciplinary model that offers kids the most cutting-edge care.
 This includes genetics and molecular diagnoses, clinical trials access and nurturing a child’s well-being.